Gyoniku Sausage: Classic Japanese Fish Sausage

 Taste

-As for the taste, Gyoniku Sausage isn’t fishy at all but really easy to eat.
-I think if you didn’t know what it is, you might think it is a pork sausage.
-Nonetheless, the texture of Japanese fish sausage is usually softer and smoother than that of pork sausages.
+As for the taste, Gyoniku Sausage isn’t fishy at all and is easy to eat.
+If you didn’t know what it is, you might think it is a pork sausage.

 How to Eat

-Gyoniku Sausage is eaten either as it is or after baking as a snack, and the fish sausage is often used in fried vegetables or with bread.
+As a snack, Gyoniku Sausage is eaten as it is or after baking.
+As an ingredient, the fish sausage is often used in fried vegetables or with bread.

 Where to Buy